-The PISGRB Assessment meetings are usually scheduled depending on the number of schemes requiring assessment at any given time.
-With the introduction of the Fast Track route, meetings have become more infrequent however, the PISGRB will endeavor to hold meetings no longer than 4-5 months apart.
-Considering the large geographic range of PrescQIPP Subscribers, meetings will either be held physically with some representatives joining virtually via teleconference to ensure the meeting is quorate or completely virtually via teleconference.
+The PISGRB assessment meetings are usually scheduled depending on the number of schemes requiring assessment at any given time.
+With the introduction of the fast track route, meetings have become more infrequent however, the PISGRB will endeavor to hold meetings no longer than 4-5 months apart.
+Considering the large geographic range of PrescQIPP subscribers, meetings will either be held physically with some representatives joining virtually via teleconference to ensure the meeting is quorate or completely virtually via teleconference.
 Meetings are never recorded.

-The agenda of each PISGRB Assessment will consist of five major parts (four of which being part of the proposed scheme's process) being:
+The agenda of each PISGRB assessment will consist of five major parts (four of which being part of the proposed scheme's process) being:

-- Discuss Review The PISGRB Members will discuss the proposed scheme, and the findings of the Clinical Review and financial scoping. - Generate Questions Prior to the Company Meeting (if the company has agreed to attend) any questions that have been deemed necessary will be generated by the group and asked by the group's chair. - Company Meeting If the company has agreed to attend, they will be given a 20-minute slot to respond to any questions around the proposed scheme.
+- Discuss review The PISGRB members will discuss the proposed scheme, and the findings of the xlinical review and financial scoping. - Generate questions Prior to the company meeting (if the company has agreed to attend) any questions that have been deemed necessary will be generated by the group and asked by the group's chair. - Company meeting If the company has agreed to attend, they will be given a 20-minute slot to respond to any questions around the proposed scheme.
 In some cases where there are elements that support the needs of the NHS (e.g. inability to fulfil statutory obligations such as FOI) the PISGRB will offer feedback to the company.
 This is in no way a negotiation but often companies seek to offer changes to the terms for consideration, which can be tentatively accepted by the group, in lieu of any changes.
 In all cases this will need to be clearly defined by the company.
-Under no circumstances will the group request changes or respond to company requests for what language or changes the group would like to see. - PISGRB Assessment Using the PISGRB Assessment Tool provided in Appendix A, the PISGRB will perform the denoted Clinical, Contractual and Financial Assessment, followed by a discussion, and agreement, on the status and other recommendations/comments to be included in the PISGRB Assessment.
-If, because of the company meeting, the company has offered prospective amendments to the scheme, the PISGRB will agree an 'as-is' score and a tentative score if the changes are satisfactory, along with an agreement for the Chairperson to consider whether the changes are akin to the agreed amendment offered by the company.
+Under no circumstances will the group request changes or respond to company requests for what language or changes the group would like to see. - PISGRB assessment Using the PISGRB assessment tool provided in Appendix A, the PISGRB will perform the clinical, contractual and financial assessment, followed by a discussion, and agreement, on the status and other recommendations/comments to be included in the PISGRB assessment.
+If, because of the company meeting, the company has offered prospective amendments to the scheme, the PISGRB will agree an 'as-is' score and a tentative score if the changes are satisfactory, along with an agreement for the chairperson to consider whether the changes are akin to the agreed amendment offered by the company. - Lessons learned This element will not form part of the process of assessing the proposed schemes, however each meeting will be concluded by compiling any lessons learned, and noting any necessary other inclusions / amendments to this operating model.